 Setting Description Factory Default 1st DNS Server Specifies the IP address of the DNS server used by your network.
 After specifying the DNS server's IP address, you can use the Moxa switch's URL (e.g., www.PT.company.com) to open the web console instead of entering the IP address.
-None 2nd DNS Server Specifies the IP address of the secondary DNS server used by None
+None 2nd DNS Server Specifies the IP address of the secondary DNS server used by your network.
+The Moxa switch will use the secondary DNS server if the first DNS server fails to connect.
+None